ParanoidUser/codewars-handbook/kata/6-kyu/ackermann-function/README.md

 # [Ackermann Function](https://www.codewars.com/kata/ackermann-function "https://www.codewars.com/kata/53ad69892a27079b34000bd9")

-The Ackermann function is a famous function that played a big role in computability theory as the first exemple of a total computable function that is not primitive recursive.
+The Ackermann function is a famous function that played a big role in computability theory as the first example of a total computable function that is not primitive recursive.

 Since then the function has been a bit simplified but is still of good use.
 Due to its definition in terms of extremely deep recursion it can be used as a benchmark of a compiler's ability to optimize recursion.

-The goal of this kata is to code a function wich will be given two input, m and n, and will return the Ackermann number A(m,n) defined by:
+The goal of this kata is to code a function which will be given two inputs, m and n, and will return the Ackermann number A(m,n) defined by:

 ```
 A(m,n) = n+1                          if m=0